Skip to main content

 The Danger of Ransomware Increases

-The amount and sophistication of attack tools also has increased significantly.
-They are becoming increasingly commoditized and easy to use, drastically reducing the amount of skills cyber criminals require to deploy them.
+The number and sophistication of attack tools have also increased significantly.
+They are becoming increasingly commoditized and easy to use, drastically reducing the skills cyber criminals require to deploy them.

-While there are a multitude of best practices and tools to protect against successful attacks, little can be done once an account, particularly a privileged one, has been compromised.
+There are many best practices and tools to protect against successful attacks.
+However, little can be done once an account, particularly a privileged one, has been compromised.
 Even if the breach is detected, it is most often too late.
-Attackers may only need minutes to encrypt important data .
+Attackers may only need minutes to encrypt important data.

-Storage, particularly backups, serve as a last line of defense after a successful attack as they provide means to recover.
-However, there are certain downsides of using backups to recover from a successful attack:
+Storage, particularly backups, serves as a last line of defense.
+After a successful attack, they provide a means to recover.
+However, there are certain downsides to using backups to recover from a successful attack:

-• Latest backup does not contain all of the data , meaning that data written between the last backup and the time the attack has been performed, is unrecoverably lost.
+• The latest backup does not contain all of the data: Data written between the last backup and the time the attack is unrecoverably lost.
 Even the loss of one hour of data written to a database can be critical for many enterprises.

-• Backups are not consistent between each other .
-The backup of one database may not fit the backup of another database or a file repository, so after restoration the systems will not be able to integrate correctly.
+• Backups are not consistent with each other: The backup of one database may not fit the backup of another database or a file repository, so the systems will not be able to integrate correctly after restoration.

-• Latest backups may already contain encrypted data.
-It may be required to go back in time to find an older backup, which is still “clean”.
-This backup, if available at all, may be linked to substantial loss of data.
+• The latest backups may already contain encrypted data.
+It may be necessary to go back in time to find an older backup that is still “clean.”
+This backup, if available at all, may be linked to substantial data loss.

-• Backups must be protected from writes and delete operations , otherwise they can be destroyed or damaged by attackers.
-Attackers also may damage the backup inventory management system to make it hard or impossible to locate specific backups.
+• Backups must be protected from writes and delete operations; otherwise, they can be destroyed or damaged by attackers.
+Attackers may also damage the backup inventory management system, making it hard or impossible to locate specific backups.

-Simplyblock provides a smart solution to recover your data after a ransomware attack, which is a complement to classical backups.
+Simplyblock provides a smart solution to recover data after a ransomware attack, complementing classical backups.

-Simplyblock, in addition to writing data to hot tier storage, also creates an asynchronous replicated write-ahead log (WAL) of all data written.
-Writing this log is optimized for high throughput to secondary (low IOPS) storage such as Amazon S3 or HDD pools, like AWS’ EBS st2 service.
-If this secondary storage supports write and deletion protection for pre-defined retention periods, as is the case with S3, it is possible to “rewind” the storage to the point immediately prior to the attack.
-This performs a data recovery with near zero-RPO (Recovery Point Objective).
+In addition to writing data to hot-tier storage, simplyblock creates an asynchronously replicated write-ahead log (WAL) of all data written.
+This log is optimized for high throughput to secondary (low IOPS) storage, such as Amazon S3 or HDD pools, like AWS’ EBS st2 service.
+If this secondary storage supports write and deletion protection for pre-defined retention periods, as with S3, it is possible to “rewind” the storage to the point immediately before the attack.
+This performs a data recovery with near-zero RPO (Recovery Point Objective).

 A recovery mechanism like this is particularly useful in combination with databases.
-Database systems typically have to be stopped before the attack can be started, as all data and WAL files are in use.
-This allows for the automatic identification of a consistent recovery point with no data loss.
+Before the attack can start, database systems typically have to be stopped.
+This is necessary as all data and WAL files are in use by the database.
+This allows for automatically identifying a consistent recovery point with no data loss.

 Timeline of a Ransomware attack

-In the future, simplyblock plans to enhance this functionality further by including a multi-stage attack detection mechanism directly integrated into the storage, the release of deletion protection after clearance from attack within a historic time window and precise automatic identification of attack launch points to locate recovery points.
+In the future, simplyblock plans to enhance this functionality further.
+A multi-stage attack detection mechanism will be integrated into the storage.
+Additionally, deletion protection after clearance from attack within a historical time window and precise automatic identification of attack launch points to locate recovery points.

 Furthermore, simplyblock will support partial restore of recovery points to enable different service’ data on the same logical volumes to be restored from individual points in time.
 This is important since encryption of one service might have started earlier or later than for others, hence the point in time to rewind to must be different.